Parmod2310/AMCAT-Exploratory-Data-Analysis-EDA/README.md

 3. Open the `.ipynb` file in Jupyter Notebook and run the cells to see the full EDA and visualizations.
 4. The results and conclusions are provided at the end of the notebook.

-## 7. License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute as needed.